pactus-project/pactus-website/content/blog/2025-04-05-newsletter-mar-2025.md

 latest updates, news, and community highlights.
 Join us at [Pactus Bluesky](https://bsky.app/profile/pactuschain.bsky.social) and be part of the conversation.

+### Introducing the Pactus Roundtable

+We believe the best ideas come from collaboration.
+That’s why we’re launching the Pactus Roundtable, a platform for community members to share their experiences and visions for blockchain’s future.
+Whether you’re a developer, investor, or simply passionate about decentralization, this is your opportunity to contribute to Pactus’ growth.
+Let’s shape the future together.

 ### Web Wallet (Beta) – Now Live

 We’re excited to announce the first beta release of the **Pactus Web Wallet**,